vntasis/stan-nf/README.md

 - CSV file(s) containing samples drawn from a posterior.
 They will be used for standalone generating quantities of interest from a model, when a model has already been fitted (Default: '').
 - For more information, please check CmdStan's documentation on [Standalone Generate Quantities](https://mc-stan.org/docs/2_28/cmdstan-guide/standalone-generate-quantities.html).

+`--seedToGenQuan`
+- By default, generating quantities is run without a seed.
+This option will pass the provided seed (using `--seed`) to generating quantities (Default: false)

 ### Other
 `--multithreading`